How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 • Notch Filters - often used to reject one of two strong interference sources.
 The frequency of the interfering signal must be known in order to design or select the right notch filter.
 Typically used to solve Tetra, 2m or 70cm amateur radio TVI.

-• Bandstop Filters - a band-stop filter is a filter that passes most frequencies with little attenuation, but attenuates those in a specific frequency range.
+• Bandstop Filters - a Band-Stop Filter is a filter that passes most frequencies with little attenuation, but attenuates those in a specific frequency range.

 • Low Pass Filters - Occasionally used to reduce interference from strong interfering signals above the UHF TV band (Ch21 - 68).